 Do I need to make an appointment to take a course exam or standardized test?

 Course Testing – If you are approved by your faculty member to take a course exam in the testing center, you will be required to make an appointment for your test 24 hours in advance of your desired test date.

 Standardized Testing – Valencia College students taking a placement assessment are strongly encouraged to make an appointment 24 hours in advance of your desired test date.
-There will be limited availability for walk-ins.
+There will be limited availability for drop-ins.